reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/fam.md

 ## Metaverse 2.0

 We are bulding a nice place in the Metaverse for our Community to have meetings using their customized avatar.
-You will be able to can write post-its, talk, share your screen and do several other things.
+You will be able to write post-its, talk, share your screen and do several other things.
 Our Metaverse 2.0 will be working on many VR/AR devices like Oculus Quest, Hololens, etc. If you don't have a VR Headset you can also access our Rooms using your browser!

 <p float="left" align="center">
 <img src="assets/fam/meta.JPG"